SURF GUIDE – CHAPTER THREE

-When looking out to sea you are faced with three sections of ocean in front of you.
-White water waves, the Impact Zone and the Outback.
+When looking out to sea you are faced with three sections of the ocean in front of you.
+Whitewater waves, the Impact Zone and the Outback.

 Surfing and navigating your way through these distinct sections can be difficult for those not understanding the cycle and role that each section plays.

-The White Water – This area is where your fledgling surfing days begin.
-White water waves are the first waves that you will notice when looking out to sea and typically are the first waves you will catch when learning to surf.
+The White Water – This area is where your fledgeling surfing days begin.
+Whitewater waves are the first waves that you will notice when looking out to sea and typically are the first waves you will catch when learning to surf.

 These aerated white water waves result from larger waves breaking further out to sea and provide consistent, uniform lines of water perfect for getting to grips with the basics of board control, popping up and basic steering.

 Here in the white water, surfers will feel safe and within their perceived comfort zones as they practise catching waves from waist height in towards the beach.
 Perfect for an easy and enjoyable introduction to surfing where new surfers need to form muscle memory through repetition.

 With beginner surfers only needing the broken section of the wave, local weather conditions do not have as much of an effect on the quality of waves, making this stage of learning to surf a great deal easier to put in the time and practise.

 The Inside or Impact Zone – This section of the surf zone is where all waves turn from green unbroken waves into white water waves and is a place surfers do not want to spend much time.
 The Impact Zone gives birth to the Giving birth to the classic surfing phrase:

 The dangers here are obvious as crashing waves break into shallow water, finishing a surfer’s green wave or landing on top of an unsuspecting learner surfer who has ventured out too far.